amirallami-code/license-guide/README.md

 6. CC BY-NC-SA (Attribution-NonCommercial-ShareAlike)
 7. CC BY-NC-ND (Attribution-NonCommercial-NoDerivs)

+It's important to note that Creative Commons licenses are not recommended for software itself, as they can create compatibility issues and don't address software-specific concerns like patent rights.

 ## Compatibility Between Licenses

 License compatibility is crucial when combining software or libraries with different licenses.
 Here's a brief overview: